Top 10 Dopamine Supplements for 2026

 Evidence Level: Moderate

-Best For: Anti-inflammatory brain support and mood-related dopamine modulation
+Best For: Anti-inflammatory brain health support and mood-related dopamine modulation

 Curcumin is the active compound in turmeric.
 It does not act as a direct dopamine precursor, but research suggests it supports dopamine function through its powerful anti-inflammatory and antioxidant properties.
 Chronic brain inflammation reduces the efficiency of dopamine signaling, and curcumin appears to counter this by lowering inflammatory markers in the central nervous system.

-Some animal and preliminary human studies also suggest curcumin may inhibit monoamine oxidase (MAO), an enzyme that breaks down dopamine, and may stimulate the growth of new brain cells (neurogenesis) in regions involved in mood regulation.
+Some animal studies and preliminary human studies also suggest curcumin may inhibit monoamine oxidase (MAO), an enzyme that breaks down dopamine, and may increase dopamine levels, and stimulate the growth of new brain cells (neurogenesis) in regions involved in improved mood.

-- Generally safe; high doses may interact with blood thinners or diabetes medications
+• Generally safe; high doses may interact with blood thinners or diabetes medications or other prescription drugs.

 Comparison Table: Top 10 at a Glance